jaredquinn/scoreboard-engine/README.md

 * Open your dashboard [http://localhost:3000](http://localhost:3000)

 To install the **Bitfocus Companion module** see the [Bitfocus Companion](https://github.com/jaredquinn/scoreboard-engine/wiki/Bitfocus-Companion) page on our Wiki

-Refer to [engine/README.md](/engine/README.md) if you're interested in development/building from source.

 ## Quickstart Integration Guides